Last updated: June 15, 2026

 Minnesota WIC helps eligible pregnant women, new mothers, babies, and young children with nutritious foods, nutrition support, breastfeeding support, and referrals.
 If you have a child under age 5 or are pregnant or postpartum, WIC is worth checking even if you also apply for SNAP.

 Minnesota’s Free School Meals program lets participating schools offer one breakfast and one lunch at no charge each school day.
-Still complete the school income form when asked because it can affect other supports.
+Still complete school income forms when asked because they can affect other supports.

-SUN Bucks gives eligible children $120 for summer groceries in 2026, usually $40 per month for June, July, and August.
+SUN Bucks gives eligible children a one-time benefit of $120 for summer groceries in 2026.
 Some children are enrolled automatically, while others may need an application.
+For more school-year and summer help, see our school support guide.

 Health coverage and child care